dmbarbour/glas/docs/GlasDesign.md

 ## Language Modules

 Language modules are global modules with a simple naming convention: `language-xyz` provides the compiler function for files with extension `".xyz"`.
-The language module must compiles to a value of form `(compile:prog:(do:Program, ...), ...)` expressing a 1--1 arity program.
-The 'prog' header is required to provide space for future extension.
-Fields other than 'compile' can support ad-hoc tooling, such as IDE or REPL integration.
+Language modules must currently compile to a value of form `(compile:prog:(do:Program, ...), ...)` expressing a 1--1 arity program.
+Symbols other than 'compile' may be defined to support tooling, such as IDE or REPL integration, a standard linter or formatter, etc..

-Input to the compiler function is usually the file binary.
+Input to the compiler function is (usually) a file binary.
 Final output is the compiled module value.
-Compilation may fail, preferably after logging some messages, in case of input errors.
+Compilation may fail, hopefully after logging some error messages.
 Compile-time effects are constrained to simplify caching, sharing, and reproducibility.
 Effects API:

 * **load:ModuleRef** - Response is compiled value for the indicated module.
 The request may fail, e.g. if the module cannot be found or compiled, with cause implicitly logged.
 Currently propose a few forms of ModuleRef:
   * *global:String* - search for global module based on configuration of CLI
   * *local:String* - search for module in same folder as file being compiled
-* **log:Message** - Message should be a record, e.g. `(text:"Uh oh, you messed up!", lv:warn)`, so that it can be flexibly extended with metadata.
+* **log:Message** - Message should be a record, e.g. `(text:"Uh oh, you messed up!", lv:warn)`.
+This simplifies extension with contextual metadata or switching from texts to more structured content.
 Response is unit.
-Behavior depends on development environment, e.g. might print the message to stderr with color based on level.
+Log messages should target the human user or the development environment.

-The glas command line will include a built-in implementation of the ".g0" compiler function, a Forth-like language with staged metaprogramming.
-This is used to bootstrap the [language-g0](GlasZero.md) module if possible.
-If bootstrap fails, a warning is reported and the built-in g0 compiler is used directly.
+The glas command line will include a built-in compiler for [language-g0](GlasZero.md), a Forth-like language with staged metaprogramming.
+This built-in compiler is used to bootstrap the actual language-g0 module if possible, emitting a warning on bootstrap failure.
+Other glas languages can build upon language-g0.

 ## Automated Testing

 Static assertions when compiling modules are useful for automated testing.
 However, build-time is deterministic and under pressure to resolve swiftly.
-This leaves an open niche for long-running or non-deterministic tests, such as overnight fuzz-testing.
+This leaves an open niche for long-running or non-deterministic tests, such as overnight fuzz-testing that can heuristically search for failures.

 Use of a non-deterministic 'fork' effect would be useful for testing:

-* **fork** - Response is a non-deterministic boolean - i.e. a '0' or '1' bitstring.
+* **fork:List** - Response is a non-deterministic value from the list.
 In context of testing, the choice doesn't need to be fair or random.
-It can be guided by heuristics, memory, and program analysis to search for failing test cases.
+It can be guided by heuristics and analysis, e.g. filter out options that provably result in a successful test.

 A test might be represented as a 0--0 arity program that is pass/fail.
 In addition to fork, a 'log' effect would be useful for generating messages to support debugging.